13 of the most diehard fanbases in rock

 Any fan willing to fork out thousands of dollars to head to a private island with their favourite band has to be pretty dedicated to the cause.
-That’s the case for many members of the Echleon, the devoted fanbase of Jared Leto’s Thirty Seconds To Mars, who are hosting their ‘Mars Island’ vacation experience this summer.
-The band themselves have made no secret of the cult status the Echleon has achieved, and watching the sheer adoration with which fans hang off Leto’s every word, it’s not hard to see why.
+That’s the case for many members of the Echelon, the devoted fanbase of Jared Leto’s Thirty Seconds To Mars, who are hosting their ‘Mars Island’ vacation experience this summer.
+The band themselves have made no secret of the cult status the Echelon has achieved, and watching the sheer adoration with which fans hang off Leto’s every word, it’s not hard to see why.
 Fancy joining?
-Mars Island hits Croatia from June 20-24, with prices starting at $164.
+Mars Island hits Croatia from June 20 – 24, with prices starting at $164.

 Soldiers Of The Royal Council – Palaye Royale

 Palaye Royale’s latest UK tour wasn’t exactly smooth sailing, with the band being forced to cancel or move multiple shows owing to disputes with the venues regarding the trio’s exuberant performances.
 What these issues did demonstrate, however, was the two-way dedication that exists between the band and their followers, the Soldiers Of The Royal Council, with Palaye Royale staging relocated shows where possible.
 This is a fanbase built in the guise of the MCRmy, and in its unbridled commitment to the band it follows, you can certainly see the similarities.